snippy066/assignment/README.md

   * click <- arrow on Browser

 #### Scope of functionalities
-* It is a very basic project for demonstration of JsonPowerDb with help of a web application.
+* It is a very basic project for demonstration of JsonPowerDb with help of a web application for Employee management.
-* Can be further improved by addidng additional fields and can be made into a working DB manager.